solana-developers/solana-cookbook/docs/guides/big-accounts.md

         Ok(())
     }

-    // This will initialize the PDA with the maximum possible size of 10 Kb
+    // This will initialize the PDA with the maximum possible size of 10 Kb per transaction
     #[derive(Accounts)]
     pub struct Initialize<'info> {
         #[account(init, seeds = [b"data_holder_zero_copy_v0",